KarthikL1729/GSoC-Final-Submission/GSoC_final.md

 - INV - `~`
 - NOT - `!`

 The logical operators are lower in precedence as compared to the bitwise operators.
 This required the grammar of the language to be tweaked in the lark file and methods to be added to the ValueChange class as well to achieve the functionality we desired.
 The operators are now fully integrated with the language and can be used with queries.
+The inclusion of this feature was mainly because the temporal logic language that `Sootty` uses did not have a simple straight forward way to run bitwise operations and this is an essential feature in a circuit debugging software.
+Hence, this implementation fixes this issue.

 ### Addition of a save flag to allow for a more reusable query interface

 The relevant PRs are given below.